Ideas-on-Stage/ideasonstage.com/content/en/revolution/episode-00006/index.md

-+++
+---
-draft 		= "false"
+draft: "false"
-title 		= "Gestures"
+title: "Gestures"
-date		= "2019-05-17"
+date: "2019-05-17"
-cast		= [ "Rose Bloomfield", "Michael Rickwood" ]
+cast: [ "Rose Bloomfield", "Michael Rickwood" ]
-description = "Good gestures can increase your presence on stage.
-Learn what to do with your body, your hands, your face while you present." translationKey  = "revolution/episode-00006"
+description: "Good gestures can increase your presence on stage.
+Learn what to do with your body, your hands, your face while you present."
+translationKey: "revolution/episode-00006"

-schema			= "VideoObject"
+schema: "VideoObject"
-embedurl			= "-P9C8xl4RPU"
+embedurl: "-P9C8xl4RPU"
-+++
+---

 {{< youtube -P9C8xl4RPU >}}